Navigate your entire file structure in one view. No drilling through folders. No window juggling or split panes.

-Works like Apple Finder's List View.
+The only file browser that works like Apple Finder's List View.
 Built for Windows.

 See your entire file hierarchy in one continuous view.
 Manage your files and folders in one place.